 Scientists at the Harvard School of Public Health (HSPH) examined the data from a 20 year long study and found that a fatty acid in milk, cheese, yogurt, and butter substantially reduced the risk of type-2 diabetes.
 This compound, trans-palmitoleic acid, is found in dairy fat.
 To get the benefits of trans-palmitoleic acid, avoid non-fat or skim versions of dairy, and aim for 2 servings of dairy per day.

 2. Move Those Muscles

-Another study conducted by HSPH found that muscle strengthening and conditioning activities reduced the risk of type-2 diabetes.
-This study followed over 100,000 women over an 8 year span, and found that women who did an average of 30 minutes per day of activities such as resistance exercise, yoga, stretching, and toning, had a 40% lower risk of developing diabetes.
+Another study conducted by HSPH found muscle strengthening and conditioning activities reduced the risk of type-2 diabetes.
+This study followed over 100,000 women over an 8 year span, and found women who did an average of 30 minutes per day of activities such as resistance exercise, yoga, stretching, and toning, had a 40% lower risk of developing diabetes.
 In addition, combining muscle strengthening with aerobic exercise reduced this risk even further.

 3. Replace Fruit Juice with Whole Fruit

 Feeling a craving for citrus or berries?
 Reach for the whole fruit, instead of the juice version.
-A study found that eating more whole fruits was associated with a lower risk for type-2 diabetes, while consumption of fruit juices was associated with a higher risk.
+A study found eating more whole fruits was associated with a lower risk for type-2 diabetes, while consumption of fruit juices was associated with a higher risk.
 Eating at least two servings per week of certain whole fruits reduced this risk by as much as 23%, while one or more servings of fruit juice per day increased the risk of developing diabetes by as much as 21%.
 Fruit juice passes much more quickly through the digestive system than fiber-rich whole fruits, which may explain the increased risk.
 This study identified blueberries, grapes, and apples as particularly helpful in reducing the risk of diabetes.

 4. Get More Magnesium